netguru/mobile-security-checklist/README.md

 - [Checklist requirements contibution guide](Checklists/how_to_contribute.md).
 - Issue and PR templates + proper linking to them in contribution guides.
+- Setup branches policy for contributing new content.

 # About